 Civil Society and Advocacy

 A crucial step in achieving Zero Hunger by 2030 is an active civil society.
-Welthungerhilfe’s human rights-based approach supported the development of citizens and organisations as civil society actors in approximately 50 projects during 2018.
+Welthungerhilfe’s (WHH) human rights-based approach supports the development of citizens and organizations as civil society actors.

 In countries in the Global South, inequality weakens the poorest citizens’ social standing and right to be heard, ultimately exacerbating hunger.

 WHH studies show that the livelihoods and food and nutrition security of local populations can be harmed by large-scale agricultural investments as international investors target natural resources.
 Although smallholder farmers have been working the same land for generations, systematic land grabs remove their livelihoods without consideration for their human right to food.

-UN guidelines protect farmers’ and indigenous peoples’ land and usage rights, but these are not always recognised by powerful political actors and multinational companies.
+UN guidelines protect farmers’ and indigenous peoples’ land and usage rights, but these are not always recognized by powerful political actors and multinational companies.

 WHH strengthens civil society at the grassroots level by treating marginalised people as right holders (rather than aid recipients) and giving them the tools to actively demand their human right to food.

-We also support non-governmental organisations working to change political conditions.
-Welthungerhilfe’s longstanding track record in community capacity building and collaboration with grassroots organisations has produced successful spin-offs, such as the Civil Society Academy.
-The CSA empowers civil society groups and community-based organisations through training to fight hunger, land grabs and inequality.
+We also support non-governmental organizations working to change political conditions.
+Welthungerhilfe’s longstanding track record in community capacity building and collaboration with grassroots organizations has produced successful spin-offs, such as the Civil Society Academy.
+The CSA empowers civil society groups and community-based organizations through training to fight hunger, land grabs and inequality.
 It has become a flagship for effective South-South cooperation and since March 2023 has been working independently from Welthungerhilfe.